Arista

 We can’t be sure how long the law will remain in effect.
 But under federal law, this year you can qualify for a tax break when you install a new HVAC system.
 Typical savings are $5,000 or more, depending on the size of the system.
 And that can do a lot to help offset the cost of replacing an older and less efficient system with newer green HVAC technology.

-2. The phase out of R22 in air conditioners
+2. The phase out of older refrigerants

 3. Local support for going green